-2017–2018 School Year Enrollment: All memberships expire on Aug 31, 2018, and must be renewed for the new school year.
-Memberships are valid from September 1, 2017 to August 31st, 2018.
+2019–2020 School Year Enrollment: Open Enrollment for new members begins on Aug 19, 2019.
+All families wishing to enroll must do so, in person, at their corresponding Club.
+For families that are currently members, enrollment will open on August 1st, 2019.
+All memberships expire on Aug 31, 2019, and must be renewed for the new school year.
+Memberships are valid from September 1, 2019 to August 31st, 2020.
 Space is limited.
 We encourage families to re-enroll immediately when Open Enrollment begins.
+Membership registrations and renewals will be accepted Monday – Friday from 2:00pm – 5:00pm.
+All relevant forms are available from the Forms page.
 Please allow approximately 30 minutes to register.

 Family Nights: Family nights are held quarterly.
 Open to members and their families, this is a great time to enjoy dinner together, bestow recognition for Club members’ achievements, and play some fun games.